ZaidMarrie/ZaidMarrie/README.md

-# Hello World👋, I’m Zaid Marrie.
+# Greetings to you!👋 I'm Zaid Marrie.

----

-I'm a Web Developer based in _Johannesburg, South Africa_, with a passion for FrontEnd development.

-## Some details about me

-- 🔭 I’m currently working on [My Portfolio](www.zaid-codes.dev).

-- 🌱 I’m currently learning **NodeJS**.

-- 👀 I have an interest in the **JAMstack**.

-- 💞️ Looking for opportunities to **collaborate with others**.

-- ⚡ Fun fact **I enjoy creating cool animations**
+I'm a Front-End Developer from South Africa🇿🇦.
+I work mostly with _HTML_, _CSS_, and _JavaScript_.I am most interested in the **MERN stack** and **JAMstack**.
+I also have a passion for programming in general and love working with technology to solve problems.
+Outside of development, I love drawing, coffee, bird-watch, and football.

 ---